⠀She digs with her bare hands. Dusts me clean with her muslin sleeves,

 entering the mountain.
 Offering a white rice which they then themselves

-sacred ability to know where ginsengs lie through their dreams.
+the sacred ability to know where ginsengs lie through their dreams.

-⠀It is told in Korea when you get pregnant, either you or someone very close
+⠀It is told in Korea, either you or someone very close to you will have a

-or lure you with their sweet tangy scent.
+towards a sky or lure you with their sweet tangy scent.

 ⠀I was a ginseng, in my great-grand mother’s dream, I appear hidden